DASH diet: Healthy eating to lower your blood pressure

 - Have a piece of fruit with meals and one as a snack, then round out your day with a dessert of fresh fruits topped with a dollop of low-fat yogurt.

 - Leave on edible peels whenever possible.
-The peels of apples, pears and most fruits with pits add interesting texture to recipes and contain healthy nutrients and fiber.
+The peels of apples, pears and most fruits add interesting texture to recipes and contain healthy nutrients and fiber.

 - Remember that citrus fruits and juices, such as grapefruit, can interact with certain medications, so check with your doctor or pharmacist to see if they're OK for you.